VINTAGE AUDIO: O.C. Cash recounts the first meeting in Tulsa, OK

 Superman and the rocket from planet Krypton… Newton’s apple and the theory of gravity… O.C. , Rupert, and the rooftop of the Tulsa Club… every monumental discovery needs a great origin story, and so it is with barbershop harmony.

-Listen to a first-hand account of the very first meeting from O.C.
-Cash, himself.
+Listen to O.C.
+Cash's first-hand account of the very first meeting.